syncfusion-content/fileformat-docs/File-Formats/XlsIO/Assemblies-Required.md

 </tbody>
 </table>

-N> The above mentioned assemblies is supported from .NET Framework 4.0 onwards
+N> The above mentioned assemblies are supported from .NET Framework 4.0 onwards.